NatanSousaSilva/NatanSousaSilva/README.md

-# Hi there, I'm Elton! 👋
+# Hi there, I'm Natan!

 ### 🤖 About Me
 I am a **Full-stack Developer** specializing in **Residential Automation and Robotics**.
 My work sits at the intersection of hardware and software, where I focus on building intelligent systems that make environments smarter and more efficient.